Scottish Premiership things to watch

 The fight to stay in the top flight took another turn last Saturday when Ross County snatched a point against Rangers on a day when Dundee and St Johnstone's matches were postponed.

-Then, in midweek, another point for County and St Johnstone's first win of 2022 left the Staggies five points above Saints and Dundee, who now prop up the division after drawing with city neighbours United.
+Then, in midweek, another point for County and St Johnstone's first win of 2022 left the Dingwall side five points above the Perth outfit and Dundee, who now prop up the division after drawing with city neighbours United.

-The bottom two will play their games in hand later in the month and Dundee have the chance to get closer to County when the sides meet at Dens Park while Saints entertain United.
+The bottom two will play their games in hand later in the month and Dundee have the chance to get closer to County when the sides meet at Dens Park, while St Johnstone entertain United.

 Dundee v Ross County is six-pointer territory and St Johnstone v Dundee United has the added spice of being a Tayside derby.
 It could be a big Saturday.

-Dons, Hibs & Well search for elusive win
+European hopefuls search for elusive win

 While Hearts have made third place their own, Aberdeen and Hibernian are trailing fourth-placed Motherwell in the hunt for European places.

-Hibs host a St Mirren side unbeaten in their past three league games while Aberdeen visit Livingston and Motherwell have perhaps the hardest task of the weekend, trying to halt league leaders Celtic's winning run.
+Hibs host a St Mirren side unbeaten in their past three league games, while Aberdeen visit Livingston and Motherwell have perhaps the hardest task of the weekend, trying to halt league leaders Celtic's winning run.

 The form card in 2022 for Motherwell, Hibs and Aberdeen reads D L D and Dundee United are within touching distance of the latter two.

-Aberdeen have struggled for consistency under Stephen Glass all season while Hibs have slumped following a bright start on new head coach Shaun Maloney's watch.
-For Motherwell, goals have become a problem in the wake of Tony Watt's departure to Dundee United.
+Aberdeen have struggled for consistency under Stephen Glass, while Hibs have slumped following a bright start on new head coach Shaun Maloney's watch.
+For Motherwell, goals have become a problem in the wake of Tony Watt's departure to United.

-However, the Dons have that game in hand against St Johnstone and the best goal difference, which could prove crucial.
+However, Aberdeen have that game in hand against St Johnstone and the best goal difference, which could prove crucial.

-New pressure for Celtic
+New pressure for Celtic as Ramsey debut looms

 Having been the pursuer, Celtic are now the pursued.